romanov-rizvan/immundb_test_assignment/readme.md

     "amount": fake.pyint(0, 9999),
     "type": get_random_type(fake.pybool())
 ```
-Check that response code is equal to 200, otherwise drop assertion with error message
+Check that response code is equal to 200, otherwise drop assertion with error message. \
+After that, the test sends a query to search for the created transactions by account_number and compares the documents
+that were sent and received by one.
 ### test_1_negative::test_put_already_exist_transaction
 This test send the document with one transaction into collection that already have transaction with same account_number:
 ```